geoffroypeeters/deeplearning-101-audiomir_book/_sources/intro.md

 ### Evaluation metrics

-In the notebooks, we will rely most of the time on the [`mir_eval`](https://github.com/craffel/mir_eval) packages which collect most evaluation metrics for MIR tasks.
+In the notebooks, we will rely most of the time on
+- [`mir_eval`](https://github.com/craffel/mir_eval) which provides most MIR specific evaluation metrics,
-We will complement it with the standard machine-learning evaluation metrics provided by [`scikit-learn`](https://scikit-learn.org/).
+- [`scikit-learn`](https://scikit-learn.org/) which provides the standard machine-learning evaluation metrics.